darvil82/lanat-docs/Lanat/topics/Commands.md

 }
 ````

 We just added a new argument to our command template.
-This argument is called `userName` and it's type is
+This argument is called `userName` and its type is
 ``StringArgumentType``.
 This means that the user will have to provide a string as input for this argument.

 #### Creating the command instance